pydicom/pydicom/doc/guides/user/installation.rst

   conda install numpy

 To decode JPEG compressed pixel data one or more additional libraries will need to be installed.
-See :ref:`this page <guide_compressed>` for a list of which library is needed to handle a given JPEG format, as specified by the dataset's (0002,0010) *Transfer Syntax UID* value.
+See :doc:`this page </guides/plugin_table>` for a list of which library is needed to encode or decode a given compression method, as specified by the dataset's (0002,0010) *Transfer Syntax UID* value.